White nationalism: History and usage

 According to Merriam-Webster, the first documented use of the term "white nationalist" was 1951, to refer to a member of a militant group that espouses white supremacy and racial segregation.
 Merriam-Webster also notes usage of the two-word phrase as early as 1925.
 According to Dictionary.com, the term was first used in the title of a 1948 essay by South African writer and ecologist Thomas Chalmers Robertson titled Racism Comes to Power in South Africa: The Threat of White Nationalism.

-According to Daryl Johnson, a former counterterrorism expert at the Department of Homeland Security, the term was used to appear more credible while also avoiding negative stereotypes about white supremacists.
+According to Daryl Johnson, a former counterterrorism expert at the United States Department of Homeland Security, the term was used to appear more credible while also avoiding negative stereotypes about white supremacists.
 Modern members of racist organizations such as the Ku Klux Klan generally favor the term and avoid self-describing as white supremacist.

 Some sociologists have used white nationalism as an umbrella term for a range of white supremacist groups and ideologies, while others regard these movements as distinct.
 Analysis suggests that two groups largely overlap in terms of membership, ideology, and goals.
 Civil rights groups have described the two terms as functionally interchangeable.
 Ryan Lenz of the Southern Poverty Law Center has said "there is really no difference", and Kristen Clarke of the Lawyers' Committee for Civil Rights Under Law has said "There is no defensible distinction that can be drawn between white supremacy, white nationalism or white separatism in society today."
 News reports will sometimes refer to a group or movement by one term or the other, or both interchangeably.